rlpratyoosh/hack-pack/README.md

 ## 🔐 Authentication Features

-- **Supabase Auth** integration with email/password
+-   **NextAuth v5** integration with credentials provider
+-   **Email verification** system with secure tokens and expiration
+-   **Password hashing** with bcrypt for security
 -   **Route protection** via middleware - unauthenticated users are redirected to login
 -   **Custom `useAuth` hook** for managing authentication state
-- **Form validation** with React Hook Form and Zod (email validation only, passwords handled separately)
+-   **Form validation** with React Hook Form and Zod
 -   **Automatic redirects** - logged-in users can't access login/signup pages
-- **Clean, modern UI** with dark theme authentication forms
+-   **JWT session management** with NextAuth

 ---

 ## 🧠 Hackathon Tips

 -   Use server actions for form handling and database operations
 -   Keep components modular and reusable
 -   Use the `cn()` utility for conditional styling
 -   Take advantage of TypeScript for better development experience
 -   Add subtle animations with Framer Motion to make your app feel polished
 -   **Authentication is pre-built** - focus on your core features
 -   Use the `useAuth` hook to get user data and authentication state
 -   Protected routes are handled automatically by middleware
 -   Customize the dashboard page in `src/app/dashboard/page.tsx`

 ---